marwinzoepfel/MWIN/README.md

+# MWIN
+**MWIN** (My Witty Interactive Nonsense): A simple, self-hosted, terminal-based chat room application written in Go.
+No installation required, just download and run!

-# Simple Go Chat Room
+a Simple Go Chat Room

 This is a basic, terminal-based chat room implemented in Go.
 It allows multiple users to connect and chat with each other in real time.